sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Start collecting files for batch transfer "%(name)s" with an interval of %(seconds)s seconds.
+:Message: Start collecting files for batch transfer "%(name)s" with an interval of %(seconds)s seconds starting with "%(path)s".
 :Groups: transfer, informational, client-side
 :From version: 3.0.0
 :To version: None